List of abunas of Ethiopia: Patriarchs and catholicoi of All Ethiopia

 In 1959, the Coptic Orthodox Church granted autocephaly to the Ethiopian Orthodox Tewahedo Church, and elevated the Archbishop to the Patriarchal dignity and was enthroned with the title of: Patriarch and Re'ese Liqane Papasat Echege (Catholicos) of the Ethiopian Orthodox Tewahedo Church.
 The title of Ichege (Supreme Abbot) of the See of St. Tekle Haymanot of Debre Libanos was subsumed into the Patriarchate.
 The title of Ichege was revived and the title of Archbishop of Axum was added to the Patriarchal titles in 2005, as Axum was the seat of Ethiopia's first Bishop, St. Frumentius, and thus the oldest see in the church.

+Timeline

+This is a graphical timeline of the patriarchs and catholicoi of All Ethiopia.
+They are listed in order of first assuming office.

+The following chart lists the patriarchs and catholicoi by lifespan, with the years outside of their tenure in blue.